Paris Peace Accords: Background and early deadlocks

 In July 1954, the First Indochina War ended with the victory of communist insurgency over the French Union's coalition, Vietnam was divided at the 17th parallel with the pro-French State of Vietnam (predecessor of the Republic of Vietnam) holding the South and the communists taking power in the North under the name of the Democratic Republic of Vietnam.
 This division was a political defeat for the communists.
 However, the communists hoped to unify Vietnam under a communist model through a general election.
-South Vietnam opposed this and enacted a constitution that considered itself the sole representative of Vietnam in 1956.
+Facing a likely defeat in an election, Ngo Dinh Diem, the South Vietnamese dictator, cancelled plans for a nationwide election.
 War between North and South Vietnam broke out in the context of the global Cold War, and the United States supported the pro-Western South as an ally.
+South Vietnam experienced significant internal turmoil, including the Buddhist Crisis and the removal of Diem in an American backed coup.
 Although the United States and its allies won a major victory in the 1968 Tet Offensive, the campaign sparked a strong rise of the American anti-war movement.

 Following the strong showing of anti-war candidate Eugene McCarthy in the New Hampshire primary, in March 1968 US President Lyndon B. Johnson halted bombing operations over the northern portion of North Vietnam (Operation Rolling Thunder), in order to encourage Hanoi (the perceived locus of the insurgency) to begin negotiations.
 Although some sources state that the bombing halt decision announced on March 31, 1968, was related to events occurring within the White House and the Presidents counsel of Secretary of Defense Clark Clifford and others rather than the events in New Hampshire.
 Shortly thereafter, Hanoi agreed to discuss a complete halt of the bombing, and a date was set for representatives of both parties to meet in Paris.
 The sides first met on May 10, with the delegations headed by Xuân Thuỷ, who would remain the official leader of the North Vietnamese delegation throughout the process, and US ambassador-at-large W. Averell Harriman.